Thomas Holley Chivers: Poetic theory and literary reputation

 At least for a time, he considered Elizabeth Barrett Browning the best contemporary English poet.
 Like many from his time, Chivers called for the development of a distinctive American literature and he especially encouraged young writers.
 Poe called the 1845 poetry collection The Lost Pleiad "the honest and fervent utterance of an exquisitely sensitive heart."
 Overall, he called Chivers "one of the best and one of the worst poets in America".
 William Gilmore Simms offered conditional praise of Chivers's poetry as well: "He possesses a poetic ardor sufficiently fervid, and a singularly marked command of language.
 But he should have been caught young, and well-bitted, and subjected to the severest training...
 As an artist, Dr. Chivers is yet in his accidence."
 Simms also commented that his works were too gloomy and melancholy.
 Chivers was one of a group of poets criticized for "intensity of epithet" in Bayard Taylor's verse parody The Echo Club and Other Literary Diversions (1876).

 Though Chivers built up a mild reputation during his lifetime, counting Algernon Charles Swinburne among his admirers, his fame faded away quickly after his death.
 Other writers that acknowledged his influence included Dante Gabriel Rossetti and William Michael Rossetti.
+In his 1913 book of criticism The Pathos of Distance, in a section titled "A Precursor of Poe", James Huneker called him "Not only a predecessor of Poe, but also of Lewis Carroll's Jabberwocky and Edward Lear's nonsense verse."
 Others, however, were more critical.
 One anonymous reviewer, possibly Evert Augustus Duyckinck, joked that Chivers was formulaic and suggested the formula included 30% Percy Bysshe Shelley, 20% Poe, 20% "mild idiocy", 10% "gibbering idiocy", 10% "raving mania" and 10% "sweetness and originality".
 Literary scholar S. Foster Damon wrote that Chivers would have had a stronger reputation if he were born in the North and "the literary coteries there would surely have pruned and preserved him...
 But the time and space were against him."